DovarFalcone/dovarfalcone.github.io/recipes/_posts/2023-01-13-Furtkevic-Pie-Crust.md

 ## Instructions

-1. Mix liquid ingredients together.
-Blend these together in a bowl with your fingers by rubbing your hands together to make it kind of seedy.
+1. In a mixing bowl, blend together the liquid ingredients with your fingers by rubbing your hands together to create a seedy texture.

-2. In a separate bowl beat one egg well then add one teaspoon of white vinegar and 1/2 Cup Cold Water.
-Mix these well.
+2. In a separate bowl, beat one egg well.
+Then, add one teaspoon of white vinegar and 1/2 cup of cold water.
+Mix these ingredients well.

-3. Then add liquid to flour mixture and kneed with your hands.
-Add flour as needed so that the dough sticks to itself only and releases from your hands and bowl.
+3. Slowly add the liquid mixture to the flour mixture, and kneed with your hands.
+Keep adding flour as needed until the dough sticks to itself only and releases from your hands and the bowl.

-4. Refrigerate the dough for at least an hour   This makes it easier to roll.
+4. Cover the dough and refrigerate for at least one hour.
+This will make it easier to roll.

-5. Roll dough for pies.
+5. Remove the dough from the refrigerator and roll it out on a floured surface for your desired size of pies.

-6. Finish with egg wash before baking.
+6. Before baking, brush the top of the pies with an egg wash for a golden brown finish.

 Enjoy!